viewfromthecodeface/viewfromthecodeface.github.io/portfolio/clean-code-hexagonal-architecture.md

 Have you ever worked with a truly tangled-up piece of code, mixing business logic with UI with database with http calls?
 Depressing, isn't it.
-Fortunately, there is a better way ...
+Fortunately, there is a better way ...<!--more-->

 ## Building a Guess my Number game